101shaan/Bract/LANGUAGE_SPEC.md

-# Prism Language Specification (v0.1 – Early Draft)
+# Bract Language Specification (v0.1 – Early Draft)

 > **Status:** Draft for community review.
 Out-of-date sections are marked ⓘ and will be revised as the implementation evolves.
 Corrections and PRs welcome.

-Prism is a _statically-typed, ahead-of-time (AOT) compiled_ systems programming language focused on blazing-fast builds, predictable performance, and _memory-safety without a garbage collector_.
+Bract is a _statically-typed, ahead-of-time (AOT) compiled_ systems programming language focused on blazing-fast builds, predictable performance, and _memory-safety without a garbage collector_.
 Its design draws inspiration from C, Rust, Swift, and ML languages, while maintaining a syntax that reads naturally to programmers coming from modern C-style languages.

 This document is the **normative reference** for the language—tooling, compilers, and linters _must_ follow it.
 Examples are **non-normative** and shown in • **bold monospace** blocks.